flybylow/iota/README.md

 ## 🙏 Acknowledgments

-**Built at:** Howest University of Applied Sciences
-**Research Area:** Digital Product Passports for supply chain transparency
+**Research:** Digital Product Passports for supply chain transparency
 **Inspired by:** EU ESPR regulations and circular economy initiatives
+**Built with:** Next.js 15, TypeScript, IOTA Identity SDK, Tailwind CSS

 **Special thanks to:**
-- IOTA Foundation for the Identity SDK
+- IOTA Foundation for the feeless, scalable Identity SDK
-- W3C for DID/VC standards
+- W3C for open DID/VC standards
 - CIRPASS-2 project for DPP framework guidance
-- Next.js team for excellent developer experience
+- Next.js and Vercel teams for excellent developer experience

+---

+## 🎬 Demo Script for Sales Calls

+**Opening (30 seconds):**
+> "Let me show you a working example of how blockchain-powered identity solves supply chain trust.
+> This is a chocolate bar traveling from Ecuador to Netherlands."

+**Step 1 (60 seconds):**
+> "Here's Maria, an organic cocoa farmer in Ecuador.
+She issues a digital certificate proving her
+> cocoa is organic.
+This certificate is cryptographically signed - can't be forged."

+**Step 2 (60 seconds):**
+> "The chocolate factory receives the cocoa.
+Before producing, they VERIFY the organic certificate.
+> Only if it's valid do they proceed.
+They then issue their own production certificate that
+> references Maria's certificate."

+**Step 3 (30 seconds):**
+> "Now a consumer scans the QR code.
+In 2 seconds, they see the entire verified supply chain.
+> No phone calls.
+No waiting.
+Just instant cryptographic verification."

+**Closing (30 seconds):**
+> "This is what we build for companies.
+We can adapt this exact pattern for your products -
+> batteries, textiles, electronics, whatever you make."

+**CTA:**
+> "Want to see how this would work for YOUR products?
+Let's schedule 30 minutes next week."

 ---